bence0012/basic_blog_site/README.md

 cp .env.example .env
 php artisan key:generate
 php artisan migrate
-php artisan serve --host 0.0.0.0 --port 80
+php artisan db:seed //only if you want the DB to be filled with example data php artisan serve --host 0.0.0.0 --port 80
 ```
 Now you can reach the site on the host machine at 0.0.0.0 or at the host ip adress.